dhellmann/pymotw-3/source/dbm/index.rst

 	$ python3 dbm_intvalue.py

-	dbm mappings have byte or string elements only
+	dbm mappings have bytes or string elements only

 .. {{{end}}}